 Application : Applied

 Explanation on : application of the practice The Chairman of the NC is Tunku Ali Redhauddin ibni Tuanku Muhriz, an Independent NED.

-The NC composition is diverse and majority of members are

-Independent Directors i.e. 3 out of 4 members are independent.
+The NC composition is diverse and comprises of four members, all of whom are NEDs and majority are independent (3 out of 4 members) Ms Alexandra Elisabeth Johanna Maria Schaapveld, the Senior Independent Director, is a member of the NC.

-Other than the Chairman, the NC comprises of Ms Alexandra Schaapveld, the Senior Independent Director (who chairs the Remuneration Committee), Mr Uthaya Kumar Vivekananda, an Independent Director (who chairs the Audit and Risk Management Committees) and Mr Chan Chee Beng, a Non-Independent NED (who chairs the Executive Committee).

-Explanation for : Not applicable.
+Explanation for : departure Not applicable.

-departure

-Large companies are requ ired to complete the columns below.
-Non-large companies are encouraged

-to complete the columns b pelow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :